OpenSourceBrain/262670/NEURON/README.md

 # nrn

--   `nrnutils.py` : Utilities for handling NEURON model
+-   `nrnutils.py` : utilities for handling NEURON model
     -   convert a NEURON cell model into a networkx graph
     -   insert alpha synapses
     -   insert ion channel mechanisms
     -   set up recording of Vm
+- `display_celltemplate.py`: 3D visualization of the morphology of a
+  neuron specified in NEURON cell template
 -   `localized_input_output.py` : apply synaptic inputs at specified
     branches.
 This scripts runs simulation with synchronous synaptic inputs at multiple compartments on specific branches.